Understanding Digital Television

 Standards

-The standard-analog or NTSC-TV systems that served so well in the 20th century have been replaced by a digital TV system (ATSC) that offers stunning picture quality and multi-channel surround sound.
+The standard-analog NTSC TV system that served so well in the 20th century has been replaced by a digital TV system (ATSC - Advanced Television Systems Committee) in 2009 that offers stunning picture quality and multi-channel surround sound.

 Multiple Standards